ReliaSolve/ASDP_Core_API/README.md

 This repository contains the source code for the core communications protocol library for the Apache Strap-Down Pilotage program.

-It implements the protcol described in the [ASDP Protocol](./TR-006v12_Software_Architecture.pdf) document.
+It implements the protocol described in the [ASDP Protocol](./TR-006v12_Software_Architecture.pdf) document.

 ## Getting Started